Cauca River: Environmental issues

 On November 18, 2007, Colombian newspaper El Tiempo reported that the river was receiving an average of 500 tons of residual waste a day.
 Pollution from the city of Popayán, seven gold mines that also add industrial pollutants such as mercury, some 8 sand mills, plus a couple of mines of coal and bauxite.
-Cali, the largest city on the river, depends on the river in a 76 percent.
-Adding to these other affluent rivers collect residual waters from other major cities and deposit an approximate of 330 tons of residual waste into the river.
-By the time it gets to Yumbo the river has no oxygen.
+Cali, the largest city on the river, depends on the river for 76 percent of its water supply.
+Adding to this, other affluent rivers collect residual waters from other major cities and deposit an approximate 330 tons of residual waste into the river.
+By the time it gets to Yumbo, the river has no oxygen.

 The Hidroituango energy dam project has seriously affected the Cauca River.
-The dam has decreased its flow in some parts, up to 80%.
+The dam has decreased its flow, in some parts by up to 80%.